MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P07-Creating-An-Interface/content.md

 }

 ```
 We are using a table view to display the messages in rows.
-In our helpers folder lets **uncomment the logic in layouts.swift**.
-This file is responsible for boilerplate designing on our chat interface.
-We will be referencing this file throughout the rest of the tutorial!
+In our helpers folder lets **uncomment the logic in ChatRoomExtension.swift**.
+This file is responsible for the boilerplate code that goes into designing our chat interface.
+We will be referencing this file throughout the rest of the tutorial.

 Great!
 Now that we have created a controller that instantiates our message input view lets run it.
 There is still one small problem though, there is no way to get to this view.